Ref-DGS: Reflective Dual Gaussian Splatting: Introduction

 At the core of this difficulty lies a mismatch between the physical nature of specular reflection and the representations used in existing Gaussian-based methods.
 A large body of work~\cite{Huang2DGS2024, chen2024pgsr, Yu2024GOF, guedon2025milo} focuses on improving surface reconstruction quality, achieving accurate and stable geometry but without explicitly modeling specular reflection.
 In reflective scenes, view-dependent specular effects are therefore absorbed into the geometry during optimization, leading to surface shrinkage, local dents, and the loss of high-frequency details.
 Other approaches introduce explicit specular modeling within a Gaussian splatting framework~\cite{Jiang_2024_CVPR, yang2024spec, ye20243d, zhang2025ref}, typically by querying environment illumination or using single-bounce reflection models.
 While effective for far-field reflections, these models fail to capture near-field specular reflections, such as self-reflections and geometry-induced inter-reflections, which are often prominent on glossy surfaces.
 More recent methods~\cite{gao2024relightable, ICLR2025_abf3682c, Xie_2025_CVPR, zhangmaterialrefgs, zhu_2025_gsror} address this limitation by incorporating ray tracing to model near-field inter-reflections.
 Although physically accurate, this strategy incurs substantial computational overhead and significantly slows training, eroding the efficiency advantages that make Gaussian splatting attractive.
 Fundamentally, these limitations stem from attempting to encode both view-invariant geometry and complex view-dependent specular reflection within a single representation, forcing incompatible phenomena to be explained by the same parameters.

 In this paper, we present \textbf{Ref-DGS}, a reflective dual Gaussian splatting framework that addresses two fundamental limitations of existing Gaussian-based rendering methods.
 First, we show that reflective appearance should not be treated as a geometric property: forcing view-dependent specular effects into surface-aligned Gaussians leads to unstable geometry and degraded surface reconstruction.
 Second, we demonstrate that explicitly separating specular reflection from geometry does not require costly ray tracing to model near-field inter-reflections within objects, which significantly undermines the efficiency advantages of Gaussian splatting.
 To resolve these issues, Ref-DGS introduces a dual Gaussian scene representation that assigns geometry and near-field specular reflections to two complementary sets of Gaussians, enabling reflective appearance modeling within an efficient rasterization-based pipeline.
-Far-field global reflections are handled via environment-based illumination, while near-field local reflections are captured using rasterization-friendly local reflection features and integrated through a lightweight, physically-aware adaptive mixing shader.
+Far-field specular reflections are modeled via environment-based illumination and encoded as global specular features, while near-field specular reflections are captured using rasterization-friendly local reflection Gaussians and encoded as local specular features, which are further integrated through a lightweight, physically-aware specular adaptive mixing shader.
 This design preserves the efficiency and stability of Gaussian splatting while enabling faithful reflective appearance modeling, achieving state-of-the-art performance in both surface reconstruction and novel view synthesis, with substantially faster training than ray-based Gaussian methods.